Customization

 .
 You can specify multiple flags separated by commas.

-For the example below, suppose that a layer is named Animal copy #1
+For the example below, suppose that an image is named Animal copy #1

 .